 |Clemente Diaz – Assistant Director / Events & Operations Coordinator

 Clemente joined the SCDC as a CUNY CAP in August 2011, soon after receiving his undergraduate degree.
 Prior to working in career development, Clemente worked in undergraduate admissions, student life and conducted psychological research.
 Clemente holds a Bachelor of Arts degree (Psychology) from Baruch College and a Master of Arts degree (Industrial / Organizational Psychology) from Brooklyn College.
 Clemente has been in his current role as of June 2013.

 Wendy has served in this role since 2000.
 She has been affiliated with Weissman's School of Arts & Sciences since the 1970s, helping students with career counseling, choosing a major and creating their own--the Ad Hoc.
 Her educational background includes a BA in English from the University of Maryland, an MA in College Counseling from Hunter College and a PhD in Counseling Psychology from New York University where she did research on learning disabilities.

 Jun joined SCDC in February 2010.
-She provides career counseling to students while serving as liaison to the Athletic and International Offices and as Campus Coordinator for federal jobs.
+While managing the Rising Starr Sophomore Program and Passport to Partnership, she serves as liaison to student clubs, Athletics, and International Offices on career issues and managing special career programming including panel and speaker events.
 Her counseling and teaching experiences include settings in colleges, secondary schools, non-profit agencies, and private group practice.
 Jun is a Certified School Counselor and Licensed Mental Health Counselor.
 Her previous career was in the corporate sector in the fields of marketing and advertising.
-Jun received her BA from University of Pennsylvania and MS in Counseling Psychology from Fordham University.
+Jun received her BA from University of Pennsylvania and MS from Fordham University.

 |Jennifer Rodgers - Alumni Coordinator